 Here are a few of our flight plans (…did it again) for scooter adventures around Raleigh

-Cameron Village to Downtown – Stop for dinner at one of the delicious options in Cameron Village then take a little ride to cocktail hour downtown.
+my company Cameron Village to Downtown – Stop for dinner at one of the delicious options in Cameron Village then take a little ride to cocktail hour downtown.

-mail order cipro House Hunting – Bird around Boylan Heights, Cameron Village or even Oakwood and soak in the dreamy real-estate that covers the city!
+ciprofloxacin and tinidazole tablets House Hunting – Bird around Boylan Heights, Cameron Village or even Oakwood and soak in the dreamy real-estate that covers the city!

 Workout to Brunch – If you’re anything like me, you love a weekend A.M workout especially when followed by brunch.
 After working those legs out at Heat, Corepower, Flywheel, or Madabolic scoot your way to the mimosas at any of the delicious DTR brunch spots!